linux-surface/surface-uefi-firmware/README.md

-This is a (mostly) automated patcher for converting the UEFI firmware updates that Microsoft ships with their official driver installation packages into a format that can be installed under linux using `fwupd`.
+This is a (mostly) automated patcher for converting the UEFI firmware updates that Microsoft ships with their official driver installation packages into a format that can be installed under linux using fwupd.

-Luckily for us Microsoft uses UEFI capsules for their firmwares, which is a standarized format already supported by `fwupd`.
-All we have to do is add a little bit of metadata, which can be automated.
+Luckily for us Microsoft uses UEFI capsules for their firmwares, which is a standarized format already supported by fwupd.
+All we have to do is add a little bit of metadata.

-### Download?

-Not yet, there is still some stuff that needs to be ironed out.
-However, in the meantime, you can create the neccessary files yourself.

 ### How?